 What is the proper way to write a botanical name (Latin name)?

-Although botanical nomenclature is rather complicated the way to write these names is fairly straightforward..
+Although botanical nomenclature is rather complicated the way to write these names is fairly straight forward.In this explanation we use the expressions italicized to mean slanting font and Roman to mean upright font.

 Genus and species: Names should always be italicized or underlined.
 The first letter of the genus name is capitalized but the specific epithet is not, e.g. Lavandula angustifolia.
 If the meaning is clear, the generic name can be abbreviated, e.g. L. angustifolia.